MihailDimitrov1235/Netbeans-shortcuts/README.md

 tree - creates a treeSet, fills it and prints it

+graph - creates a graph class with a dfs

+igraph - implements a graph

 hset - Creates a hashset and fills it with data

 randarrilist - Creates an ArrayList and fills it with random elements